New Zealand Coal

 See also: List of countries by Coal Reserves

-New Zealand has proven reserves equivalent to 3,019.2 times its annual consumption.
-This means it has about 3,019 years of Coal left (at current consumption levels and excluding unproven reserves).
+New Zealand has proven reserves equivalent to 3,019.2 times its annual consumption levels.
+This means tit has about 3,019 years of coal left (at current consumption levels and excluding unproven reserves).

 Coal Reserves